My ALS Testimonial

 Amyotrophic lateral sclerosis (ALS) is a cruel, fatal neuromuscular disease that attacks every part of your physical being while robbing you of your true essence and dignity.
 It is very progressive and slowly robs the body of its ability to walk, speak, swallow and breathe.
 The life expectancy of a person with ALS averages 2 to 5 years from the time of diagnosis.
 ALS can strike anyone at any time at the drop of a dime without any rhyme or reason, and presently there is no known cause or cure.

-I walk in memory of my loving wife and soul mate, Joyce Maddy, and because I want to give those countless courageous souls who are battling this cruel disease today and those of us who will battle it in the future a puncher’s chance to knock out this disease once and for all.
+I walk in memory of my loving wife and soul mate, Joyce Maddy, and because I want to give those countless and courageous souls who are battling this cruel disease today and those of us who will battle it in the future a puncher’s chance to knock out this disease once and for all.

 As dire and challenging as Joyce battle with ALS was, I am not sure what we would have done or how we would have coped and managed without the help and assistance provided by local ALS patients care programs and the advancements that have been made and continue to be made in ALS research and related technologies.
 They were instrumental in providing us with the services and apparatus to mitigate Joyce’s countless ALS challenges while maintaining a semblance of quality of life to a certain extend no matter how brief it seemed in the grand scheme of things.
-They were indeed our silver lining in her battle filled with dark clouds.
+They were indeed our silver lining in her battle filled with one dark cloud after another.

 The ALS care programs and advancements in ALS research and related technology are made possible by ordinary folks like you, supporting, donating to and participating in various ALS fund raising events held throughout the year to raise funds and spread awareness of the urgency to find treatments and a cure.